sachinmodi51/AMBA-APB-PROTOCOL/README.md

 ![image](https://user-images.githubusercontent.com/75358489/101235130-ba8dc600-36eb-11eb-8476-42011d671283.png)

-- Figure 3-4 shows a read transfer.
-The timing of the address, write, select, and enable signals are as described in Write transfers on page 3-2.
-The slave must provide the data before the end of
-- the read transfer.
-Figure 3-4 shows a read transfer.
-The timing of the address, write, select, and enable signals are as described in Write transfers on page 3-2.
+- Figure above shows a read transfer.
+The timing of the address, write, select, and enable signals are as described in Write transfers.
 The slave must provide the data before the end of the read transfer.

 # Design Methodology

-For designing AMBA APB we are using Moore finite state machine(FSM).
+For designing AMBA APB protocol for read and write operation, we are using Moore finite state machine(FSM).

-First, we need a way to express the FSM in Verilog:
+To design FSM, we need a way to express the FSM in Verilog:
 1. A state encoding for each state. <br>
 --  create state encoding with Verilog parameters.